This post contains affiliate links. When you purchase through our links, we may earn a commission.

 What wine to use

-top down view of braised chicken with carrots and mushrooms in a cast iron pan
+top down view of the stew with carrots and mushrooms in a cast iron pan

-• This recipe is cooked in the oven at lower temperature than usual.
-120C/250F.
-The temperature is adjusted to longer cooking time.
+• This recipe is cooked in the oven at lower temperature than usual, 120C/250F.
+The temperature is adjusted to allow for a longer cooking time.

 • I used bacon lardons, which are less smoky and fatty than bacon, for this recipe as they are more authentic but feel free to use regular bacon or pancetta.